wpswings/wallet-system-for-woocommerce/README.txt

 == Changelog ==

+= 2.7.7 - Released on 07 May 2026 =
+* Fix: Vulnerability and security related issue fixes

 = 2.7.6 - Released on 17 April 2026 =
 * New: Compatibility with latest wp [6.9] and wc [10.7]